“Why not start your own school?"

 A solid foundation for the future

-As Old School Montessori enters its third decade, our programs and offerings have continued to evolve.
-In addition to full-day kindergarten and after-school care (offered since the beginning), there is now a summer program and the weeklong Nature’s Classroom program in Wisconsin for upper elementary students.
+With Old School Montessori in its third decade, our programs and offerings have continued to evolve.
+In addition to full-day kindergarten and after/before-school care (offered since the beginning), there is now a summer program and the week-long Nature’s Classroom program in Wisconsin for upper elementary students.

 Come see for yourself what Old School Montessori has to offer today.